redhat-developer/odo/docs/proposals/odo-v3-cli/odo-dev.md

 The result of successful execution of `odo dev` is Devfile component deployed in inner loop mode.
 **By default command deletes all resources that it created before it exits.**

-When users runs command with `--cleanup=false` there will be no cleanup before existing.
+When users runs command with `--cleanup=false` there will be no cleanup before exiting.
 The message "Press Ctrl+c to exit and clean up resources from cluster." will be only "Press Ctrl+c to exit."

 If user executed `odo dev --cleanup=false` and then run this command again.
 The first line of the output should display warning: "Reusing already existing resources".